factscript/factscript/README.md

 # Advanced processes

-Now that you got your first process up and runnung, you may want to script more advanced processes that actually make sense in a production environment.
-And of course Flow allows you to do it!
+Now that you got your first process up and running, you may want to script more advanced processes that actually make sense in a production environment.
+And of course Factscript allows you to do it!
 (Otherwise, why would we create it?)
-So, in this section, we will show you two more advanced processes that use all currently available cool features of the Flow language.
+So, in this section, we will show you two more advanced processes that use all currently available cool features of Factscript.

 ## Payment process